Climate change funding talks stuck ahead of COP29 summit

 The new target will replace the yearly $100 billion that rich countries had pledged in climate finance from 2020.
 That goal was met two years late.

 But preliminary talks this week in Bonn, Germany, have yielded no major breakthroughs.
-Instead, the talks ending on Thursday have again exposed the unyielding rifts among the world's biggest economies over who should be paying most to fight climate change – and how much.
+Instead, the talks again exposed the unyielding rifts among the world's biggest economies over who should be paying most to fight climate change – and how much.

+Speaking at the end of the talks on Thursday, U.N. climate chief Simon Stiell lamented the slow progress and said governments' ministers would need to intervene to help unstick the talks ahead of COP29.

+"We’ve left ourselves with a very steep mountain to climb," Stiell said.

 Representatives from climate-vulnerable nations said it was hard watching wealthy nations fall late with past payments of climate finance while quickly approving new funds for military responses to war or spending billions subsidising CO2-emitting energy sources.